astrolabsoftware/fink-broker/doc/devel.md

 ## Run integration tests

-It is possible to run integration tests locally.
-The `itest` section of `.github/workflows/ci.yml` displays the shell commands required to perform these tasks.
-It is possible to launch these commands locally or against a Kubernetes cluster.
+It is possible to run integration tests locally, as documented in `e2e.md`.
+For additional details, the `e2e` section of `.github/workflows/e2e-common.yml` displays the shell commands required to perform these tasks.

 ## Automated build